abhijeetg12/cayman-blog/_posts/2019-05-31-Document-Classification.md

 <p> Document classification is an important problem in computer science, the task is to classify a document into one or more categories.
 Text documents classification is a classical problem in Natural langauge processing.
 We will be working with content based classification in this post.
 There are multiple application to document classification, some of them being spam-filtering, sentiment analysis, readability assessment. </p>

 <h1 id="Dataset">Dataset</h1>
-<p> We will be using the Reuters dataset for the scope of this blog, Reuters is a benchmark dataset for document classification.It consists of  <br />
+<p> We will be using the <b>Reuters</b> dataset for the scope of this blog, Reuters is a benchmark dataset for document classification.It consists of  <br />
 Reuters ApteMod is a collection of 10,788 documents from the Reuters financial newswire service, partitioned into a training set with 7769 documents and a test set with 3019 documents.
 The total size of the corpus is